 Security Practices and Policies

-Microsoft will implement and maintain appropriate technical and organizational measures to protect Customer Data and Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+Microsoft will implement and maintain appropriate technical and organizational measures to protect Customer Data, Professional Services Data, and Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.
 Those measures shall be set forth in a Microsoft Security Policy.
-Microsoft will make that policy available to Customer, along with descriptions of the security controls in place for the Online Service and other information reasonably requested by Customer regarding Microsoft security practices and policies.
+Microsoft will make that policy available to Customer, along with other information reasonably requested by Customer regarding Microsoft security practices and policies.

 In addition, those measures shall comply with the requirements set forth in ISO 27001, ISO 27002, and ISO 27018.
+A description of the security controls for these requirements is available to Customers.

-Each Core Online Service also complies with the control standards and frameworks shown in the table in Attachment 1 to the OST (or successor location in the Use Rights) and implements and maintains the security measures set forth in Appendix A for the protection of Customer Data.
+Each Core Online Service also complies with the control standards and frameworks shown in the table in the Product Terms.
+Each Core Online Service and Professional Service implements and maintains the security measures set forth in Appendix A for the protection of Customer Data and Professional Services Data.

 Microsoft may add industry or government standards at any time.
-Microsoft will not eliminate ISO 27001, ISO 27002, ISO 27018 or the standards or frameworks in the table in Attachment 1 to the OST (or successor location in the Use Rights), unless it is no longer used in the industry and it is replaced with a successor (if any).
+Microsoft will not eliminate ISO 27001, ISO 27002, ISO 27018 or any standard or framework in the table for Core Online Services in the Product Terms, unless it is no longer used in the industry and it is replaced with a successor (if any).

 Data Encryption

-Customer Data (including any Personal Data therein) in transit over public networks between Customer and Microsoft, or between Microsoft data centers, is encrypted by default.
+Customer Data and Professional Services Data (each including any Personal Data therein) in transit over public networks between Customer and Microsoft, or between Microsoft data centers, is encrypted by default.

-Microsoft also encrypts Customer Data stored at rest in Online Services.
+Microsoft also encrypts Customer Data stored at rest in Online Services and Professional Services Data stored at rest.
 In the case of Online Services on which Customer or a third-party acting on Customer’s behalf may build applications (e.g., certain Azure Services), encryption of data stored in such applications may be employed at the discretion of Customer, using either capabilities provided by Microsoft or obtained by Customer from third parties.

 Data Access

-Microsoft employs least privilege access mechanisms to control access to Customer Data (including any Personal Data therein).
-For Core Online Services, Microsoft maintains Access Control mechanisms described in the table entitled “Security Measures” in Appendix 1 – Notices, and there is no standing access by Microsoft personnel to Customer Data.
-Role-based access controls are employed to ensure that access to Customer Data required for service operations is for an appropriate purpose, for a limited time, and approved with management oversight.
+Microsoft employs least privilege access mechanisms to control access to Customer Data and Professional Services Data (including any Personal Data therein).
+Role-based access controls are employed to ensure that access to Customer Data and Professional Services Data required for service operations is for an appropriate purpose and approved with management oversight.
+For Core Online Services and Professional Services, Microsoft maintains Access Control mechanisms described in the table entitled “Security Measures” in Appendix A. For Core Online Services, there is no standing access by Microsoft personnel to Customer Data and any required access is for a limited time.

 Customer Responsibilities

-Customer is solely responsible for making an independent determination as to whether the technical and organizational measures for an Online Service meet Customer’s requirements, including any of its security obligations under applicable Data Protection Requirements.
+Customer is solely responsible for making an independent determination as to whether the technical and organizational measures for Products and Services meet Customer’s requirements, including any of its security obligations under applicable Data Protection Requirements.
 Customer acknowledges and agrees that (taking into account the state of the art, the costs of implementation, and the nature, scope, context and purposes of the processing of its Personal Data as well as the risks to individuals) the security practices and policies implemented and maintained by Microsoft provide a level of security appropriate to the risk with respect to its Personal Data.
 Customer is responsible for implementing and maintaining privacy protections and security measures for components that Customer provides or controls (such as devices enrolled with Microsoft Intune or within a Microsoft Azure customer’s virtual machine or application).

 Auditing Compliance

-Microsoft will conduct audits of the security of the computers, computing environment and physical data centers that it uses in processing Customer Data and Personal Data, as follows:
+Microsoft will conduct audits of the security of the computers, computing environment, and physical data centers that it uses in processing Customer Data, Professional Service Data, and Personal Data, as follows: